Electronic Engineering with Space Systems BEng (Hons) or MEng – 2023 entry

 Accredited by the Institution of Engineering and Technology on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-Graduate electronic engineers are in demand not only in research and development but also in technical sales, management, and government and public services.
-Our graduates have a consistently strong record of gaining employment with leading companies across the electronics, information technology and communications industries.
+Our graduate engineers are not only in demand in research and development, but also in technical sales, management, government and public services.
+They have a consistently strong record of gaining employment with leading companies across the electronics, information technology and communications industries.

 - Electronic Engineer, Paradigm Communication Ltd

 - Research and Development Engineer (Software), Keysight Technologies UK Ltd